-I am a PhD Engineer interested in teaching/tutoring Mathematics and Physics.
-Specific areas include but not limited to: calculus, mechanics, statics, and dynamics.
+I am a PhD Mechanical Engineer interested in teaching/tutoring Mathematics and Physics.

 I love math and physics, since my middle school days.
 I get extremely excited upon observing a direct correlation between real life and technical concepts.
 This is the primary reason am an Engineer.
 So far, such excitement has been my fuel to achieve professional success.